ExtendScript/organisation-rules/README.md

 The awesome list should be really about awesome projects.
 Not just to promote something that is just mediocre.
 You are the judge to that.

+## Wiki

+There is this [Wiki](https://github.com/ExtendScript/wiki/wiki) where lots of examples can be found.
+The aim of the articles should be to show the usage of features.
+This means:

+- Don't add to much eye candy it will only distract the reader
+- Try to write comments (for every line) or explain your article step by step
+- Use Markdown
+- use [Pygments](https://github.com/gollum/gollum/wiki#syntax-highlighted-code-blocks) code highlighting (` ```js NEWLINE some code NEWLINE``` `)
+- Add your article to the "_Sidebar.md" file
+- Sort the articles by application and alphabetically in the _Sidebar
+- Read a bit about the wiki system called [Gollum](https://github.com/gollum/gollum/wiki)